TheoStou/customer-churn-prediction/README.md

 # Customer Churn Prediction
 (Predict whether a customer will change telco provider.) </br>

-The project is based on the Kaggle competition "Customer Churn Prediction 2020", as you can find [here](https://www.kaggle.com/c/customer-churn-prediction-2020/overview/description). </br> The evaluation is based on the test Accuracy criterion: (Accuracy = Number of correct predictions/Number of total test samples).
+The project is based on the Kaggle competition "Customer Churn Prediction 2020", as you can find [here](https://www.kaggle.com/c/customer-churn-prediction-2020/overview/description). </br> The evaluation is based on the test Accuracy criterion: (Accuracy = Number of correct predictions/Number of total test samples). </br> </br>

+The following approach managed to achieve a score of 0.99111 on Public's Leaderboard and 0.97333 on Private.

 ## Table of Contents

-## Introduction
+## 1. Introduction
 Customer churn or customer attrition is one of the most fundamental problems and major challenges for several large companies.
 In this project, we train various machine learning models and we aim to predict whether a customer will change a telecommunication provider.
 In the first part of our effort, we apply and evaluate our models using cross-validation on a dataset provided by Kaggle (train.csv), regarding the churn prediction.
 For the purpose of our experiment, we use XGBoost, Random Forest, Gradient Boosting, and Catboost.
 Sequentially, we try to implement the Ensemble method with soft voting to achieve better results.
 To pinpoint the importance of the contained features we utilize the XGBoost classifier.
 Finally, in order to ascertain our best model, we consider the confusion matrix, as well as the precision, the recall, and the f1-score for each of the classifiers.

-## Data
+## 2. Data
 The dataset is consisted in total of 5000 instances, of two separate files, a training set with 4250 cases and a testing set with 750 cases.
 The training set is composed of 19 features and one Boolean variable “churn”, which consists our target variable.
 The given columns from the training set are summarized in the following table: </br>
 ATTRIBUTES OF THE TRAINING SET  </br>
 | **Col. No** | **Attribute Name** | **Type** | **Description of the Attribute** |